YMC-22/states-map/readme.txt

 == ScreenShots ==
-1. Individual Setting Filter
+1. Use Shortcode Map
-2. Use Shortcode Map with search filed
+2. Individual Setting Map
 3. Display map on the page
 4. Example work map